cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

-By default, the `databaseReclaimPolicy` is set to `retain`, which means that if the Database object is deleted, the underlying PostgreSQL database is retained for manual management by an administrator.
+By default, the `databaseReclaimPolicy` is set to `retain`, which means that if the Database object is deleted, the underlying PostgreSQL database will be retained for manual management by an administrator.

 Alternatively, if the `databaseReclaimPolicy` is set to `delete`, the PostgreSQL database will be automatically deleted when the Database